Colugo: Status

 Both species are threatened by habitat destruction, and the Philippine flying lemur was once classified by the IUCN as vulnerable.
 In 1996, the IUCN declared the species vulnerable owing to destruction of lowland forests and hunting.
 It was downlisted to least-concern status in 2008 but still faces the same threats.
 In addition to the ongoing clearing of its rainforest habitat, it is hunted for its meat and fur.
 It is also a favorite prey item for the critically endangered Philippine eagle; some studies suggest colugos account for 90% of the eagle's diet.

+Taxonomy

+Their family name Cynocephalidae comes from the Ancient Greek κύων (kúon), meaning "dog", and κεφαλή (kephalḗ), meaning "head", because their heads are broad with short snouts like dogs.

 Classification and evolution

+It is estimated the ancestors of the colugos split from other mammals about 80 million years ago, leading to the present day forms that consist of 7 to 14 extant species.
+The Mixodectidae and Plagiomenidae appear to be fossil Dermoptera.
+Although other Paleogene mammals have been interpreted as related to dermopterans, the evidence for this association is uncertain and many of the fossils are no longer interpreted as being gliding mammals.
+At present, the fossil record of definitive dermopterans is limited to two species of the Eocene and Oligocene cynocephalid genus Dermotherium.

+Molecular phylogenetic studies have demonstrated that colugos emerged as a basal Primatomorpha clade – which, in turn, is a basal Euarchontoglires clade.
+Scandentia are widely considered to be the closest relatives of Primatomorpha, within Euarchonta.
+Some studies, however, place Scandentia as sister of Glires (lagomorphs and rodents), in an unnamed sister clade of the Primatomorpha.